Traigh Mhòr Pony Trekking

 Are you open on a Sunday?

-We stay closed on Sundays to give the horses (and leaders!) a rest.
+We stay closed on Sundays to give the horses (and leaders!) a well deserved rest.

 Are you open in the winter?

-We will try to be open all year round.
-In winter, the shorter days might mean we can take fewer bookings, and wet weather might mean we avoid certain routes where the ground may become damaged.
+We try to be open all year round.
+In winter, the shorter days might mean we can take fewer bookings, and we might have to change or cancel bookings due to extremes of wet, cold or windy (or Hebridean!) weather.

 Can I go for a canter, gallop or jump?

 All riders will initially be treated as beginners, please don't be offended by this.
-For beach rides, once the trek leader has assessed your ability and is satisfied that you are safe and confident with the horse, you will be able to canter or possibly gallop.
-For Lessons, we have a selection of jumps in our field and experienced riders will be able to jump.
+For beach rides, once the trek leader has assessed your ability and is satisfied that you are safe and confident with the horse (The minimum abilitry is to be able to comfortably canter in an open space), you will be able to canter or possibly gallop.
+For Lessons, we have a selection of jumps in our arena and experienced riders will be able to jump.